 -Col. (Retired) Forrest T. Gay, III, 49th District Engineer, St. Paul District

-The St. Paul District traces its origins to 1866, when Congress authorized the Corps of Engineers to establish a 4-foot navigation channel on the notoriously unreliable Upper Mississippi River.
+The St. Paul District traces its origins to 1866, when Congress authorized the U.S. Army Corps of Engineers to establish a 4-foot navigation channel on the notoriously unreliable Upper Mississippi River.
 Maj.
-Gouverneur Kemble Warren, a West Point graduate widely acclaimed for his leadership at Battle of Gettysburg, was tasked with initiating the new program and conducting preliminary surveys of the main river and its tributaries.
-Warren arrived in St. Paul, Minn., and opened the first district office in August 1866.
+Gouverneur Kemble Warren, a West Point graduate widely acclaimed for his leadership at the Battle of Gettysburg, was tasked with initiating the new program and conducting preliminary surveys of the main river and its tributaries.
+Warren arrived in St. Paul, Minnesota, and opened the first district office in August 1866.

-District personnel have also supported the reconstruction efforts in Afghanistan and Iraq.
-More than 70 district members have voluntarily deployed to assist the citizens in rebuilding their countries.
+District personnel have been supporting the reconstruction efforts in the Middle East since 2002.
+More than 100 district members have voluntarily deployed to the Iraq and Afghanistan to assist those countries in rebuilding.

 The district has received nine Chief of Engineer’s Awards – one in 1983 for the rehabilitation of Lock and Dam 1; one in 1989 for the building of Weaver Bottoms Island in Lower Pool 8 of the Mississippi River; one in 1996 for a flood risk management project in Rochester, Minn.; one in 1998 for a flood risk management project in Saint Paul, Minn.; one in 2004 for the restoration of islands in Pool 8; one in 2008 for the Grand Forks, N.D./East Grand Forks, Minn. flood damage reduction project; two in 2008 for the Water Level Management for Ecosystem Restoration in Pool 5 of the Upper Mississippi River; and one in 2012 for the planning of the Fargo, North Dakota/Moorhead, Minnesota, Flood Risk Reduction Project.